avelino/awesome-go/README.md

 _Full stack web frameworks._

-- [aah](https://aahframework.org) - Scalable, performant, rapid development Web framework for Go.
-- [Aero](https://github.com/aerogo/aero) - High-performance web framework for Go, reaches top scores in Lighthouse.
-- [Air](https://github.com/aofei/air) - An ideally refined web framework for Go.
-- [anoweb](https://github.com/go-the-way/anoweb) - The lightweight and powerful web framework using the new way for Go.Another go the way.
-- [appy](https://github.com/appist/appy) - An opinionated productive web framework that helps scaling business easier.
 - [Atreugo](https://github.com/savsgio/atreugo) - High performance and extensible micro web framework with zero memory allocations in hot paths.
-- [Banjo](https://github.com/nsheremet/banjo) - Very simple and fast web framework for Go.
 - [Beego](https://github.com/beego/beego) - beego is an open-source, high-performance web framework for the Go programming language.
-- [Buffalo](https://gobuffalo.io) - Bringing the productivity of Rails to Go!
 - [Confetti Framework](https://confetti-framework.github.io/docs/) - Confetti is a Go web application framework with an expressive, elegant syntax.
 Confetti combines the elegance of Laravel and the simplicity of Go.
 - [Don](https://github.com/abemedia/go-don) - A highly performant and simple to use API framework.
 - [Echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework.
 - [Fastschema](https://github.com/fastschema/fastschema) - A flexible Go web framework and Headless CMS.
 - [Fiber](https://github.com/gofiber/fiber) - An Express.js inspired web framework build on Fasthttp.
-- [Fireball](https://github.com/zpatrick/fireball) - More "natural" feeling web framework.
 - [Flamingo](https://github.com/i-love-flamingo/flamingo) - Framework for pluggable web projects.
 Including a concept for modules and offering features for DI, Configareas, i18n, template engines, graphql, observability, security, events, routing & reverse routing etc.
 - [Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce) - Providing e-commerce features using clean architecture like DDD and ports and adapters, that you can use to build flexible e-commerce applications.
 - [Fuego](https://github.com/go-fuego/fuego) - The framework for busy Go developers!
 Web framework generating OpenAPI 3 spec from source code.
-- [Gearbox](https://github.com/abahmed/gearbox) - A web framework written in Go with a focus on high performance and memory optimization.
 - [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.
 - [Ginrpc](https://github.com/xxjwxc/ginrpc) - Gin parameter automatic binding tool,gin rpc tools.
 - [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.
-- [go-json-rest](https://github.com/ant0ine/go-json-rest) - Quick and easy way to setup a RESTful JSON API.
-- [go-rest](https://github.com/ungerik/go-rest) - Small and evil REST framework for Go.
 - [Goa](https://github.com/goadesign/goa) - Goa provides a holistic approach for developing remote APIs and microservices in Go.
-- [goa](https://github.com/goa-go/goa) - goa is just like koajs for golang, it is a flexible, light, high-performance and extensible web framework based on middleware.
 - [GoFr](https://github.com/gofr-dev/gofr) - Gofr is an opinionated microservice development framework.
 - [GoFrame](https://github.com/gogf/gf) - GoFrame is a modular, powerful, high-performance and enterprise-class application development framework of Golang.
 - [golamb](https://github.com/twharmon/golamb) - Golamb makes it easier to write API endpoints for use with AWS Lambda and API Gateway.
-- [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
-- [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
-It comes with powerful features and has no dependencies other than the Go Standard Library.
-- [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
 - [Gone](https://github.com/gone-io/gone) - A lightweight dependency injection and web framework inspired by Spring.
-- [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.
 - [goravel](https://github.com/goravel/goravel) - A Laravel-inspired web framework with ORM, authentication, queue, task scheduling, and more built-in features.
-- [GoTuna](https://github.com/gotuna/gotuna) - Minimalistic web framework for Go with mux router, middlewares, sessions, templates, embedded views and static files.
-- [goweb](https://github.com/twharmon/goweb) - Web framework with routing, websockets, logging, middleware, static file server (optional gzip), and automatic TLS.
 - [Goyave](https://github.com/go-goyave/goyave) - Feature-complete REST API framework aimed at clean code and fast development, with powerful built-in functionalities.
 - [Hertz](https://github.com/cloudwego/hertz) - A high-performance and strong-extensibility Go HTTP framework that helps developers build microservices.
 - [hiboot](https://github.com/hidevopsio/hiboot) - hiboot is a high performance web application framework with auto configuration and dependency injection support.